 - 1. Grantee commences work. - 2.
 Grantee may submit invoices no more than monthly, beginning sixty (60) days after execution of the grant agreement.
 The State may withhold payment on the final invoice until final documents are received. - 3.
 Grantee submits progress reports as required by the grant agreement.
-The Department submits project profiles2 to CARB for use in CARB's annual report to the Legislature. - 4.
-Grantee submits a final report upon completion of the grant agreement in order to receive its final payment. - 5.
-Interest holder submits post-project annual monitoring reports to the Department certifying that the conditions of the deed are being upheld.
+The Department submits project profiles to CARB for use in CARB's annual report to the Legislature.
+Profile may include a unique identifier, project and description, project geographic area, budget information, project dates, estimated GHG benefits and any co-benefits, and if applicable, data on priority population benefits. - 4.
+Grantee submits a final report upon completion of the grant agreement in order to receive its final payment. - Interest holder submits post-project annual monitoring reports to the Department certifying that the conditions of the deed are being upheld.